deeheber/About-Me/readme.txt

-Building an About-Me site using HTML, CSS, and JavaScript.
+About-Me site using HTML, CSS, and JavaScript.